aepks/coffee-is-a-core-value/README.md

 5. Automatic account registration - such that without having to sign up online or in advance, IIT students will be able to scan their ID for the first time and have an account generate, including pulling their hawk email address.

 6. Enforcement of payment - ensure that the system cannot easily be 'broken' so as to allow a person who did not pay to receive product.
+This would involve a mechanical shield being used on the espresso machine.

 7. Encryption - The service should be at least a little secure, with encryption on the administrator passwords.